 Step 1.
 If you aren't already signed in to Etsy, enter your Etsy email and password (or sign in with Google, Facebook, or Apple).

 Step 2.
 Etsy shows the permissions Printify is requesting — typically view your shop and listings, create and manage listings, read your orders, and view your inventory and transactions.
-Review them and click Allow Access.
+Review them and click Grant access.

 Step 3.
 The browser bounces back to Printify and your Etsy shop name appears under My Stores.
 The connection is now live.